amanat-juwel/db-dump/readme.md

     php artisan vendor:publish --provider="Amanatjuwel\DbDump\DbDumpServiceProvider"

-This command will publish file and folder in "resources/views/" folder named "vendor/db-dump/index.blade.php" with basic bootstrap css and fontawsome css.
+This command will publish a config file in 'congig/db-dump.php' and views in "resources/views/" folder named "vendor/db-dump/index.blade.php" with basic bootstrap css and fontawsome css.

 Config your database in .env